 When the event or training is over 60 minutes and lower intensity

-sessions lasting over 60 minutes at a lower intensity, the cycling diet should be approached strategically.
+When engaging in events or training sessions lasting over 60 minutes at a lower intensity, the cycling diet should be approached strategically.
 Begin by consuming a balanced meal containing carbohydrates, proteins, and fats about 2-3 hours before the activity.
 This provides a steady release of energy throughout the session.
 During the ride, opt for easily digestible snacks like energy bars, bananas, or sports drinks to replenish glycogen stores and maintain hydration levels.
 Post-exercise, prioritize refueling within 30 minutes with a combination of carbohydrates and proteins to aid in muscle recovery and replenish energy stores.
 Additionally, continue hydrating adequately to support recovery and optimize performance for your next ride.

 When the event or training is over 60 minutes and is medium to hard intensity